Aliases for ABCB6 Gene

 GeneCards Summary for ABCB6 Gene

 ABCB6 (ATP-Binding Cassette, Sub-Family B (MDR/TAP), Member 6 (Langereis Blood Group)) is a Protein Coding gene.
-Diseases associated with ABCB6 include dyschromatosis universalis hereditaria 3 and familial pseudohyperkalemia.
+Diseases associated with ABCB6 include microphthalmia, isolated, with coloboma 7 and dyschromatosis universalis hereditaria 3.
 Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and ABC-family proteins mediated transport.
 GO annotations related to this gene include heme binding and efflux transmembrane transporter activity.
 An important paralog of this gene is ABCB7.

 UniProtKB/Swiss-Prot for ABCB6 Gene